mrw1986/fftcg_companion/cline_docs/currentTask.md

 - The UI is better organized with clear section headings
 - The predefined schemes section now shows visual indicators for the selected scheme
 - The overall theme picker experience is more comprehensive and user-friendly

+## Current Objective 9 (Completed)

+Fix contrast issues in the theme picker and improve text readability

+## Theme Picker Contrast Fix Context

+The theme picker had issues with text contrast, particularly when selecting dark colors.
+We implemented the following improvements:

+1. Enhanced text styling in the color picker with high-contrast white text and shadows
+2. Fixed the opacityTrackHeight parameter to comply with the required range (8-50dp)
+3. Improved the SwitchListTile in the profile page for better visibility in dark mode
+4. Added adaptive text colors based on the current theme brightness
+5. Increased font sizes for better readability

+## Theme Picker Contrast Fix Implementation Plan

+### 1. Enhance Theme Settings Page

+Location: lib/features/profile/presentation/pages/theme_settings_page.dart

+- Updated text styling with high-contrast white text and shadows
+- Fixed the opacityTrackHeight parameter to comply with the required range
+- Added adaptive text colors based on the current theme brightness
+- Increased font sizes for better readability
+- Enhanced the theme mode buttons with larger icons and text

+### 2. Update Profile Page

+Location: lib/features/profile/presentation/pages/profile_page.dart

+- Improved the SwitchListTile styling for better visibility in dark mode
+- Added explicit colors for the switch thumb and track
+- Enhanced subtitle text with adaptive colors based on theme brightness

+## Theme Picker Contrast Fix Status

+- Text styling in the color picker has been enhanced with high-contrast white text and shadows
+- The opacityTrackHeight parameter has been fixed to comply with the required range
+- The SwitchListTile in the profile page has been improved for better visibility in dark mode
+- Adaptive text colors have been added based on the current theme brightness
+- Font sizes have been increased for better readability
+- The theme mode buttons have been enhanced with larger icons and text
+- The overall theme picker experience is now more accessible and user-friendly